anubhavsrivastava/axios-data-unpacker/README.md

 | ---------------- | --------- | ------------------------------ | ------------- |
 | packResponseData | `Boolean` | Flag to disable data unpacking | `false`       |

-1. To disable unpacking for specific call (in case API layer needs to work with header, status, config from standard axios reponse)
+1. To disable unpacking for specific call (in case API layer needs to work with header, status, config from standard axios response)

         axios.get('/users', { packResponseData;:true } ).then(response=>{